aflatresUWO/redirected_help/README.md

 1. Purpose
 The folder article contains the file that creates every figure in the article "Selective advantage of redirected helping in a viscous population," conducted during my thesis.
 The file main.ipynb creates all the results in this project.
 This file computes the inclusive fitness change of redirected helping in a viscous population in an infinite-island/patch model.
+The folder thesis contains the files explicitly used for my thesis and are thus different than the one used for the article.

 2 .System Requirements
 I use Julia language (Julia 1.10.3) on Windows 10, 64 bits, to run the computations and to plot the results.
 One library is needed: PlotlyJS.